 Frequently Asked Questions

 What is a pledge?

 A pledge is an indication of your intent to make a financial gift to the Church of Our Redeemer for the coming calendar year.
-It is an expression of thanksgiving, joy and commitment to the life of this parish and our work in the community and the world.
+It is an expression of thanksgiving, joy, and commitment to the life of this parish and our work in the community and the world.
 It is not a contract or even a promissory note.
-You may fulfill your pledge in as many payments as you wish throughout the year.
+You may fulfill your pledge all at once or in as many payments as you wish throughout the year.
 If your financial circumstances change such that you need to adjust your pledge, all you have to do is notify the office.

 How do I fulfill a pledge that I make?

 You may fulfill your pledge in whatever way works best for you, based on your personal preferences and financial circumstances.

 - Weekly, monthly or annually

 - By check mailed to the church office (6 Meriam St., Lexington MA 02420); or by placing it in a collection plate at a service time

 - Electronically, by using the digital giving tools (through our partnership with Vanco).
 You can make electronic payments manually or set up automatic recurring payments.

 Does everybody pledge?
 How much do they pledge?